-.
+The first of Detroit’s casino resort hotels, the MGM Grand Detroit opened in July 1999.
+It was also the first luxury casino resort hotel in a major metropolis outside Las Vegas.
+It’s the largest of Detroit’s casinos in terms of revenue, making $592 million in 2017, according to the Michigan Gaming Control Board.
 Its casino has nearly 3,500 slot and video poker machines and 143 table games including poker, blackjack, craps and roulette.
-It also has 400 hotel rooms, a number of high-end restaurants, a live music lounge, a spa, and hosts regular big-name concerts.
+It also has 400 hotel rooms, a number of high-end restaurants, a live-music lounge and a spa, and hosts regular big-name concerts.

-, the giant Caesars Windsor complex is only a short journey across the Detroit River (as long as you have your passport or certain forms of ID with you).
-It attracts around six million visitors annually and has all the same slots, poker and table games as those in Detroit, and there’s also the 5,000-seat theater The Colosseum, bars and restaurants including fine dining at Nero’s Steakhouse and a Vegas-style nightclub, Ariius.
+Though obviously not in Detroit, the giant Caesars Windsor complex is only a short journey across the Detroit River (as long as you have your passport or certain forms of ID with you).
+The casino attracts around 6 million visitors annually and has all the same slots, poker and table games as those in Detroit; there’s also a 5,000-seat theater called the Colosseum, and bars and restaurants including fine dining at Nero’s Steakhouse and Vegas-style nightclub Ariius.

 meet our Local Insider

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 WHAT DESTINATION IS ON YOUR TRAVEL BUCKET-LIST?

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!

 Every CULTURE TRIP Small-group adventure is led by a Local Insider just like Hanna.